UdacityAndroidBasicsScholarship/audacity/docs/screens.md

 </div>

-`remaining will be updated soon...  and suggestions for improvements are always .
+`remaining will be updated soon...  and suggestions for improvements are always welcome .
 Theme colour is just reference we will change later `